brooklynrail/brooklynrail-platform/content/people/jean-montrevil.md

 name: Jean Montrevil
 first_name: Jean
 last_name: Montrevil
-short_bio: "Haitian immigrant and longtime activist **Jean Montrevil** has been targeted for a decade by Immigration and Customs Enforcement (ICE) for his activism.
+short_bio: "Haitian immigrant and longtime activist **Jean Montrevil** was targeted for 30 years by Immigration and Customs Enforcement (ICE) for his activism.
 Montrevil was deported to Haiti in 2018 under the Trump administration but got a second chance in 2021, when Virginia Governor Ralph Northam granted him a pardon for two drug convictions from three decades